My GORUCK Light Packing list and Principle of Organization

-This past weekend, I completed my first Goruck Light Challenge, where we carried a weighted backpack for 6.5 hours, rucked (a.k.a. walking with a weighted pack) for 7-10 miles,did PT (physical training), and had a lot of fun with our whole team.
-I think packed right for a first-timer, but I also learned a few things that I would do different.
-So I’ll share my packing list and setup, and what I would do different next.
+This past weekend, I completed my first GORUCK Light Challenge, where we carried a weighted backpack for 6.5 hours, rucked (a.k.a. walking with a weighted pack) for 7-10 miles, did PT (physical training), and had a lot of fun with our whole team.
+I think I packed alright for a first-timer, but I also learned a few things that I would do different.
+Here I’ll share my GORUCK Light packing list and setup, and what I would change next time.

 Principle in organizing and packing for an event

 Normally, I try to pack efficiently and systematically.
-Packing for Goruck is similar, but with some unique priorities:
+Packing for a GORUCK event is similar, but with some unique priorities:

 1. Easy to unpack and repack

 There might be times where the cadre make you dump everything out of the pack.
 Then -very- quickly put everything back into the ruck.
 The easier the system and organization, the better.
-Some people over-complicates their pack.
-When it is time to unpack and re-pack, there is no time to put it back together in fancy fashion.
+Some people over-complicated their setup, so when it was time to unpack and re-pack, there was no time to put it back together in the very specific order they were in.
 Keep it simple.

 2. Organize, know where things are